frictionlessdata/datapackage-pipelines/README.md

 You should provide the `name` and `url` attributes, and other optional attributes as defined in the [spec]([http://specs.frictionlessdata.io/data-packages/#resource-information).

-Note that `url` also supports supports `env://<environment-variable>`, which indicates that the resource url should be fetched from the indicated environment variable.
+Note that `url` also supports `env://<environment-variable>`, which indicates that the resource url should be fetched from the indicated environment variable.
 This is useful in case you are supplying a string with sensitive information (such as an SQL connection string for streaming from a database table).

 Parameters are basically arguments that are passed to a `tabulator.Stream` instance (see the [API](https://github.com/frictionlessdata/tabulator-py#api-reference)).
 Other than those, you can pass a `constants` parameter which should be a mapping of headers to string values.